connext/indra/README.md

 ### First, push the production images

-Before running make deploy, check the `modules/wallet/ops/prod.env` file as this will contain your wallet's prod-mode env vars.
+Before building & pushing docker images, check the `modules/wallet/ops/prod.env` file as this will contain your wallet's prod-mode env vars.
 (TODO: build this dynamically from the env vars in `ops/deploy.prod.sh`) If these vars look good, then run:

+`make push` <- this will build the project's docker images (with `latest` tags) and push them to docker hub.
-`make deploy` <- this will build the project's docker images and push them to docker hub.
+`make push-live` <- this will build the project's docker images (with version tags, specified by version field in package.json) and push them to docker hub.

 When pushing images to dockerhub, it's assumed that your account's username (obtained by running the `whoami` shell command) is also your docker hub username and that you've already run `docker login`.
-If these usernames are different, change the `registry` variable at the top of the Makefile before running `make deploy`.
+If these usernames are different, change the `registry` variable at the top of the Makefile before running `make push`.

 ### Second, deploy the contracts